Oreum Industries Internal Project, 2024Q3

 Practical Implementations of Bayesian Inference¶

-We briefly referenced Bayes Rule above, which is a useful mnemonic when discussing Bayesian Inference, but in practice the crux of putting these advanced statistical techniques into practice is estimating the evidence P(D) i.e. the probability of observing the data that we use to evidence the model
+We briefly referenced Bayes Rule above, which is a useful mnemonic when discussing Bayesian Inference, but in practice the crux of putting these advanced statistical techniques into practice is estimating the evidence $P(D)$ i.e. the probability of observing the data that we use to evidence the model

-This joint probability P(D,θ) of data D and parameters θ requires an almost impossible-to-solve integral over parameter-space Θ. Rather than attempt to calculate that integral, we do something that sounds far more difficult, but given modern computing capabilities is actually practical.
+This joint probability $P(D, \theta)$ of data $D$ and parameters $\theta$ requires an almost impossible-to-solve integral over parameter-space $\Theta$.
+Rather than attempt to calculate that integral, we do something that sounds far more difficult, but given modern computing capabilities is actually practical.

-We use a Bleeding-edge MCMC Toolkit for Bayesian Inference: pymc
+We use a Bleeding-edge MCMC Toolkit for Bayesian Inference: pymc & arviz¶

-We use Markov Chain Monte-Carlo (MCMC) sampling to take a series of ergodic, partly-reversible, partly-randomised samples of model parameters θ, and at each step compute the ratio of log-likelihoods logP(D|H) between a starting position (current values) θp0 and proposed "sampled" position θp in parameter space, so as to reduce that log-likelihood (whilst exploring the parameter space).
+We use Markov Chain Monte-Carlo (MCMC) sampling to take a series of ergodic, partly-reversible, partly-randomised samples of model parameters $\theta$, and at each step compute the ratio of log-likelihoods $\log P(D|\mathcal{H})$ between a starting position (current values) $\theta_{p0}$ and proposed "sampled" position $\theta_{p}$ in parameter space, so as to reduce that log-likelihood (whilst exploring the parameter space).

-This results in a posterior estimate P(^θ|D):
+This results in a posterior estimate $P(\hat{\theta}|D)$:

 This is the heart of MCMC sampling: for detailed practical explanations see Betancourt, 2021 and Tweicki, 2015

-Python packages to provide the full Bayesian toolkit that we require, including advanced sampling, probabilistic programming,
+We use the bleeding-edge pymc and arviz Python packages to provide the full Bayesian toolkit that we require, including advanced sampling, probabilistic programming, statistical inferences, model evaluation and comparison, and more.

 1. The Dataset and Problem-Space¶